Tanzania or Kenya for your next safari?

 Thus most people have to choose between Tanzania or Kenya…

-Even before choosing between Tanzania or Kenya, you may also be wondering whether to go to Southern Africa (South Africa, Botswana, Zambia & so on) or East Africa (Tanzania, Kenya).
 To help you with this, you might be interested in reading our article that outlines the differences between East Africa and Southern Africa safaris.

 There are both similarities and differences in choosing a safari between Tanzania or Kenya.
 Let’s briefly take a look at their similarities:

 - They share the Serengeti bio-sphere with its world-class game-viewing

 - You will witness the Wildebeest migration in either country (but at different times, see below)

 - Maasai culture is shared across both countries

 - You can combine “bush and beach” with a safari followed up with some R&R at a stunning tropical beach

 - Road safaris are easily done in both countries

 - Both have remote areas to explore (to get away from the inevitable crowds)

 - They have the same broad climate